cloudaloe/hadas/README.md

 ## Stability status

 This is work in progress.
-It works 'on my machine'.
-It probably needs some fixing for Unix and non-Chrome.
+If you run into issues, or wish to have a modification, file an issue on the issues tab.

 ## Welcome contributions